toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Getting-Started.md

 ### Marking Emails as Spam

 1. Select one or more emails
-2. Tap the shield with X icon
+2. Tap the shield icon
 3. The emails will be moved to the Spam label
 4. URLs in these emails will be automatically added to the blacklist